"

 Stimulating recall of prior learning allows learners to build upon previous content covered or skills acquired.
 This can be done by referring to previous instruction, using polls to determine previous content understanding (and then discussing the results), or by using a discussion on previous topics as a segue between previous content and new content.

-During the next five events, the learner acquires and practices the new knowledge or skill.
-The stimulus presented is the new knowledge or skill, and the way it is presented or demonstrated depends on the type of learning to be achieved.
+During the next five events, students learn and practice new knowledge or skills.
+The new knowledge or skill is presented or demonstrated depending on the type of learning is happening.
 Remember the five domains discussed in the video.
-When providing learner guidance, students learn how to perform the skill as well as how to connect it with previous learning, which should promote retention.
-Eliciting performance allows students to practice the new skill in a low risk setting; mistakes are acceptable and should be followed by feedback.
-After receiving feedback, the students’ learning can be assessed, at which time they should receive further feedback from the instructor.
+When instructors provide learner guidance, they show them how to do the skill and how to connect it to what they already know, which helps them retain the information.
+Eliciting performance allows students to practice the new skill in a low-risk setting; mistakes are acceptable and should be followed by feedback.
+After receiving feedback, what students learned can be assessed, and then they should receive additional feedback from the instructor.

 Event four: Present the stimulus material.